-In the case of certification authority CERTUM QCA the control applies to a key used for creation electronic confirmations, in the certificates, in the Certificate Revocation List and to the infrastructure keys (to signing messages and to exchange encrypting keys).
+In the case of certification authority CERTUM QCA the control applies to a key used for creation electronic confirmations, in the certificates, in the Certificate Revocation List.
 CERTUM allows direct and indirect method for private key distribution into multi-person control.
 In the case of direct method usage, the very private key is subjected to multi-person control, while in indirect method the control applies to a symmetric key used for encryption of private key of certification authority.